Guardian's Crusade: Gameplay

-Second, the game implemented a system that allowed players to choose whether or not to engage in battles.
+Second, the game implemented a system that allowed players to choose whether or not to engage in battles, since enemies can be seen by the player on the field map.
 Enemies on the overworld and in dungeons were represented by different sized ghosts which would wander the landscape and chase after the player, but could be avoided through speed or stealth.
 Large aggressive pink ghosts represented enemy monsters with higher levels than the player.
 Enemies at a lower level were represented by smaller white ghosts that would actually flee from the player.
 This mechanic provided a visual indicator of how powerful the player character was becoming.
 Finally, the game incorporated a virtual pet.

 Living Toys

 Along the way, Knight encounters Living Toys (abbreviated LT on the battle menu), mystical clockwork toys that can move on their own and aid Knight, Baby, and Nehani in battle with certain skills.
-These Living Toys were created many years ago by Mr. Zeppetto, whose home is found off the coast of the left-hand continent south of Santa Claria and north of Den Heldar.
-Throughout the game, Living Toys can be found in various chests around the world.
-Each has its own unique moves or abilities.
+There are a total of 70 of these.
+Living Toys can be found in treasure chests around the world.
+Each has its own unique moves or abilities; for example a Living Toy named 'Contributor' has a comical design and throws coins at the enemy, while another named 'Hobo Joe' pickpockets the enemy and may steal something from them to give to the player.
 Summoning a Living Toy drains Knight's psychic points (PP), so once his PP is drained completely he can't summon them at all.